muskan-parween/Amazon-Clone/README.md

-Thia is a vercel live link: https://amazon-clone-three-sepia.vercel.app/
+This is a vercel live link: https://amazon-clone-three-sepia.vercel.app/

+It is a first Amazon Clone Project